True-Topics/Helping-us-on-CS/content/Answers/Advance Artificial Intelligence/Explain Gaussian Mixture Models..md

 [Gaussian Mixture Models Explained | by Oscar Contreras Carrasco | Towards Data Science](https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95)
 Imagine you're trying to model the heights of people in a room, but there are distinct groups - children, teenagers, and adults.
 A single bell curve (Gaussian distribution) wouldn't capture this well, but three overlapping bell curves could represent each group perfectly.
 This is exactly what a GMM does - it combines multiple Gaussian distributions to model complex data patterns.

+Gaussian Mixture models use multiple Gaussian distribution to predict how likely each data point belongs to a particular group.
+It does not hardly describe that a data point belongs to cluster 1 like k-means.

 Core Concept:
 A GMM is like having multiple bell curves that work together.
 Each bell curve: